 Though purity can’t be lost, it can be transgressed against.
 When we sin, we’re failing to live up to the pure identity Christ bought for us.
-Repentance and reconciliation offer us hope for those moments, and victory where we may have never known it before.
+Repentance and reconciliation offer us hope for those moments, and we can STILL have victory where we may never have known it before.

 Where Virginity Fails, Purity Fulfills